|

 2002).
 [Full

-The Hague Convention on the Civil Aspects of International
+text of cases.]]
+I. Section 13(b) of the Hague Convention The Hague Convention on the Civil Aspects of International

 Child Abduction was adopted by the United Sates on April 29,